 Equipment required by type of match

 Equipment required by type of matchMuzzle breaks are not allowed due to the danger of hearing damage.
-Equipment needed includes: a rifle and scope, bipod or front rest, depending on type of shoot, rear bag/rest, mat for prone (the rocks are tough on your body), sufficient ammo to compete, a hat of some type is recommended for XTC & F Class matches (The sun in the summer can be brutal).
+Equipment needed includes: a rifle and scope, bipod or front rest, depending on type of shoot, rear bag/rest, mat for prone, sufficient ammo to compete, a hat of some type is recommended for XTC & F Class matches (The sun in the summer can be brutal).
 A shooting jacket for XTC is recommended but not required.
 An adjustable sling is recommended for XTC.
 Without the jacket, elbow pads would be helpful in the prone position during the XTC.

 1st Saturday .22 Rim Fire at 50 yards Bench rest style.
 Fired from concrete benches.
 Front rest and rear bag should be used.
 25 shots for Score in 20 min.
 Unlimited sighters 1 shot at each target.
 Each target has 30 targets on it.
 Most shooters use bolt guns and scopes

 1st Sunday Across the Course (XTC) Any rifle Any sight.
 Slings are used here.
 200 yards.
 Reduced target size as required to simulate 300 and 600 yard targets.
 10 rounds Off-Hand slow fire 10 min.
 10 rounds sitting rapid.
 2 magazines with 5 rounds each 60 seconds, 10 rounds prone rapid.
 2 magazines with 5 rounds each 70 seconds, 20 rounds prone slow fire.
 20 minutes.
 Usually AR 15, M-1 Garand, M-1 Carbine, or bolt gun capable of rapid fire and loading.